deplicator/HousingTour/README.md

 Here is a quick example function for both events:

     function yourFunction(tData)
-        if tData.sSearchFor ~= nil then
+        if tData.strSearchFor ~= nil then
-            Print("searched for " .. tData.sSearchFor)
+            Print("searched for " .. tData.strSearchFor)
         end
         if tData.sSentTo ~=nil then
-            Print(tData.sSentTo .. " : " .. tData.sType)
+            Print(tData.strSentTo .. " : " .. tData.strType)
         end
         return
     end